On the legality of IAB consent banners

 When making use of a so-called layered approach, a secondary layer must be provided that allows the user to: review the list of named Vendors, their Purposes, Special Purposes, Features, Special Features, associated Legal Bases, and a link to each Vendor’s privacy policy.

-But Sirdata indicates that it goes further than certain CMPs, which do not require the ability to list partners based on a given purpose.
-We can see the difference with the L’Express website, which uses the CMP of Didomi :
+But Sirdata indicates that it goes further than certain CMPs, which do not require the ability to list partners from a given purpose.
+We can see the difference with the L’Express website, which uses Didomi’s CMP:

-I cannot expand on "Legitimate interest", I cannot see that Sirdata relies on this legal basis to "Create a personalized advertising profile".
+I cannot expand "Legitimate interest", so I cannot see that Sirdata relies on this legal basis to "Create a personalized advertising profile".

 To “Create a personalized advertising profile” on L’Express with Didomi’s CMP, Sirdata also relies on legitimate interest, via the famous partner “Sirdata Cookieless”.

-For Sirdata, the “better” prioritization of information in its CMP does not necessarily make it lawful, but requires a new decision from the APD in order to judge its legality.
+For Sirdata, the “better” prioritization of information in its CMP does not necessarily make it lawful, but would require a new decision from the APD to assess its lawfulness.

 Limit the number of partners so as not to be affected by the APD decision?

-Sirdata's main argument, the APD decision would not apply to Sirdata, because it imposes a choice of partners on its customers, with a limit of 200 partners for its cooperative (excluding cooperatives, there is no limit).
+Sirdata's main argument: the APD decision would not apply to Sirdata, because it imposes a choice of partners on its customers, with a limit of 200 partners for its cooperative (outside the cooperative, there is no limit).

 As part of the cooperative of choice that it manages, Sirdata even goes so far as to impose a ceiling of 200 partners, very far from the 2000 potential partners of the TCF and the consent network managed by Google in addition — “AC Mode” —.